VGGeorgiev/Angular2-SoftUniConf/README.md

-# Angular2-SoftUniConf
+# Vladimir Georgiev (VGeorgiev) Talks
-Repository for the Angular 2 presentation @ SoftUniConf (https://softuni.bg/SoftUniConf)
+Repository for all talks at conferences